jackburton79/ocs-agent/README.md

         --use-current-time-in-device-ID  Use current time in the device ID, instead of the BIOS Date.
                                          No need to use this option unless you know why you need it.
-        --use-baseboard-serial-number    Use baseboard serial number instead of system serial number.
-                                         There are some systems where the system serial number is empty

     The -l and -s option are mutually exclusive.
     If no server or output file is specified, either via the -s/-l option or via configuration file (option -c), the program will exit without doing anything.